 Whether you're using a core aerator or a spike aerator, go completely over the lawn in one direction and then go back over it in a perpendicular direction.

 Spike aerators will punch holes in the lawn as you go, while core aerators will remove plugs of grass and soil.
 It's fine to leave the plugs on the lawn to decompose.

 Tip: A steel spike aerator is ideal for small yards, while a core aerator is designed to handle bigger areas.

 Once you've finished aerating your lawn, apply grass seed, if needed, and fertilizer.

 Follow the directions on your fertilizer product for how much and how often to feed your grass.
 Water the lawn after fertilizing to avoid burning it.

-Got a small lawn?
+Knowing how to aerate your lawn will keep your grass healthy and growing.
 Consider an aerator rental to get your project done.
 Use once, then bring it back - no maintenance required and you won’t need to store it either.